larytet/MyPerfectThings/binary-log-as-a-service.md

 * Generate schemas, index on the fly
 * Store the log in the ElastiSearch/CouchDB
 * Add server side script converting the logs into a human readable format
+* Use standard serialization like Protobuf, Cap’n Proto, etc

 *Applications*